scjx123/ip/docs/README.md

 ## Setting up

-Upon download and running the command java -jar <ip.jar
+Upon download and running the command `java -jar <ip.jar path>` turn up your volume and start off by choosing a character to serve as your chat bot assistant.
+You can may key in the following option :
+- TONY
+- STEVE
+- ROMANOFF

+cap
 ## Features

 1. **Adding a new Task**